-Borg is a small village in the parish of Algutsrum on Öland made up of two courtyard farmhouses and barns.
+Borg is a farm in the parish of Algutsrum on Öland made up of two courtyard farmhouses and barns.
 It has the ruins of the medieval Chapel of St Knut and the island’s largest ancient monument, Gråborg.
 It is a place redolent of past generations and their lives on Öland.

 Borg and Gråborg are 10 km east of Färjestaden, between Algutsrum and Norra Möckleby.

 The land in Borg is farmed traditionally, with cattle and sheep to keep the pastures open.
 Visitors can experience a living historic landscape by following the footpaths through species-rich pastures, hay meadows, and hazel coppices.
 The land is managed traditionally.
 The large hay meadow is especially beautiful in spring when carpeted with orchids.